GSEA-MSigDB/gsea-desktop/scripts/java11/readme.txt

 Or, more generally
      $ gsea-cli.sh [operationName] [parameters]

-Where [operationName] is one of GSEA, GSEAPreranked, CollapseDataset, or Chip2Chip for the chosen operation and [parameters] are the corresponding parameters for that operation.
+Where [operationName] is one of GSEA, GSEAPreranked, CollapseDataset, Chip2Chip, or LeadingEdgeTool for the chosen operation and [parameters] are the corresponding parameters for that operation.
 Use of the Command feature in the UI is the best way to discover the available parameters for each operation.